codemann8/alttpr_codetracker_codemann8/README.md

 - If using autotracking, `Door Rando Mode` MUST be enabled.
 This disables autotracking for dungeon items (in Standard modes) and small keys (in Keysanity modes) as it is impossible to calculate this information when the doors are shuffled.
 Weird behavior WILL happen if `Door Rando Mode` isn't enabled when playing Door Rando and autotracker is active.
 This can be enabled by clicking the Gear in the header of the `Dungeons` section.

 ## Customization:
 EmoTracker's base functionality allows users to modify aspects of any package to suit the users' needs.
 There may be aspects of this package that you may not like.
 These can be configured by clicking the `Gear icon -> Advanced -> Export Overrides`.
 This brings up a window with all the files that encompass this package, any of these files can be overridden as per user preference, but it is recommended to only override files when you know what they do.
+USER BEWARE: When files are overridden, you risk not getting access to new features as they come out in new releases.
 When you export overrides, you can click the `Gear icon -> Advanced -> Open Overrides Folder` and it will bring you to where you can modify the file.

 For instance, some may not want to have maps be shown on the Broadcast View.
 There is a settings file that can be modified to have maps be disabled.
 This settings file is where all options to configure (current and future) are surfaced.
 The settings file will be found under `scripts/settings.lua`.
 Inside the settings file, there is an option called `MAP_ON_BROADCAST_VIEW`.
 If you change this to false, the Broadcast View will now show the base view instead.